 From the main screen, users can easily access chat messaging to send out voice and text messages.
 The Chat tab shows you a list of your previous conversations, and the word bubble icon on the upper left lets you start conversations with people in your contacts list.
 WhatsApp features most of the functions of popular mobile messaging apps, with text messages and emoji, a camera button for sending off quick selfies and snapshots.
 A file attachments menu (paperclip icon) can share things like photos, videos, audio and even your location.
 There's also a provision for voice messaging in the form of a microphone icon that you hold down to record quick voice messages.

 Users can send group messages from the chat button by choosing the "New group" option when selecting contacts to message.
 From there, you can create a group of up to 100 users who can then message each other and share media in a chatroom-like environment.
 The creator of the group also becomes group admin, with the ability to add new participants, boot existing ones and appoint new admins.
-You can leave a group conversation (and access a number of group options) by long pressing a group from the Chat tab.
+You can leave a group conversation (and access a number of group options) by long pressing a group from the Chat tab, while a recent addition lets you quickly catch up on messages by tapping on the @ button.
 There's also a Broadcast feature that works like BCCing.

-A neat feature of WhatsApp is the ability to make free phone calls to other users through their data connection, bypassing call time and long distance call charges.
+A neat feature of WhatsApp is the ability to make free phone calls to other users through Wi-Fi or their data connection, bypassing call time and long distance call charges.
 Simply tap the phone button in the Calls tab and select a contact.
-As long as you and your contact are on a data connection, everything is golden (though data and roaming charges may apply).
+As long as you and your contact are on a data connection or using Wi-Fi, everything is golden (though data and roaming charges may apply).
 You can't use this to access emergency services.

 WhatsApp lets you attach voice messages, images, videos as well as contacts and location details, giving you MMS-like feautures.
 It can also rip through your data cap, if you send or receive large files.
 You can configure how WhatsApp behaves toward media files.
 Go to Settings > Chat Settings > Media Auto-download.
 From there you can define what WhatsApp will do based on your currently available connection (Wi-Fi, mobile data or roaming).
 By default, WhatsApp downloads all attached media (images, audio and video) when you're over Wi-Fi, while only downloading images when on mobile, and never downloading images when on roaming data networks.
 Voice messages are always automatically downloaded.